The No One Likes Us Talkin' Team - broadcasting to Millwall fans around the world

 I originate from Bermondsey but now live in Kent where I occupy a lot of my time by keeping the new show ‘No One Likes Us Talkin!’ on the right tracks.
 But I couldn’t do it without the other guys.
 (Or team, as Eamonn would say!)

-My dad took me to my first game when I was about four years old and it just stuck to be honest.
-I have never looked back or wished I supported a different team.
+My dad took me to my first game when I was about four years old and I’ve never looked back since.
 My earliest memories are of the 2000-01 Division Three winning side.
-I am a big fan of Jed Wallace.
-I love his perseverance and I can’t understand why Wolves let him go!
-The same can be said about George Saville however, while Shaun Hutchinson has been rock solid for us since he came to the club.
-Favorite player of all time has to go to Tim Cahill.
-I will never forget the FA Cup Semi-Final goal he scored against Sunderland.
+I am a big fan of Jed Wallace as I love his perseverance.
+However, as a goalkeeper myself, I’ve been blown away by Bartosz Bialkowski’s impact on the team.
+My favourite player of all time has to go to Tim Cahill.
+I will never forget the FA Cup Semi-Final goal he scored against Sunderland at Old Trafford two days after my 8th birthday.

 "I was first taken to the den by brother in 1968 and still remember the railway arch at the Brocklehurst Road end and the chestnut sellers.